 Every Pearl Jam fan has an opinion about what is Ament’s best bass work.
 Everyone always mentions Jeremy without fail as his most recognizable bassline.
 Interestingly, like Why Go (from the album Ten), it was originally written on an acoustic guitar and later switched to a twelve-string bass that left everyone in awe of Aments abilities as a songwriter.
 On the subject of Why Go, it is arguably one of Ament’s most perfect bass songs that I often turn up the bass control on my stereo, so I can just simply listen to Jeff’s chord changes.

 From those early PJ records, I believe Ament probably outdoes himself on Vs. on songs like Rats, Leash, Glorified G and Go.
-On their ‘left of centre’ No Code, the underlying feeling or influence of Ament’s bass on Hail, Hail and Smile are sublime.
+On their experimental No Code, the underlying feeling or influence of Ament’s bass on Hail, Hail and In My Tree are sublime.
 But it is Present Tense from the same album that really speaks volumes about just how good Ament is as a bass player.
 His bass work elbs and flows with that song as it rises and falls throughout almost six minutes of bliss.
 At the tail end, I just love how he drives the rhythm section of the song and then suddenly disappears as the song subsides with an atmospheric touch of brilliance.

 Moving on, it’s probably fair to say that much of their later albums aren’t talked about or appreciated as much as their early stuff.
 The same could be said about Ament’s bass work.
 But I beg to differ and would like to briefly point out that songs like Army Reserve, Inside Job, Amongst The Waves and In Hiding may not have blossomed into great songs, if not for Ament’s dynamic and characteristic input.